 The Foundation School of Autism—San Antonio is an open enrollment charter school designed to provide the best education possible for young children on the autism spectrum.
-On November 1, 2021, the Foundation School of Autism began accepting enrollment applications for the 2022–23 school year.
-Open enrollment continues until January 28, 2022, and the lottery will be on February 17, 2022.
+On November 1, 2022, the Foundation School of Autism began accepting enrollment applications for the 2023–24 school year.
+Open enrollment continues until February 3, 2023.
 We have put together a guide to help you learn more about the Foundation School of Autism in San Antonio and take steps to enroll your child for the next school year.

 About the Foundation School of Autism

 Since its founding in 2010, the Foundation School of Autism—San Antonio has focused on providing early intervention for a small number of students in a special education setting.

 The school is designed to give individualized attention to each student.
 The maximum class size is seven students.
 The class size varies depending on the needs of the students; there are fewer students in a class if more of them have high needs.
 Each classroom has at least two staff members, including a certified special education teacher and a special education instructional aide.
 Currently, there are three early childhood special education (ECSE) classrooms for 3- and 4-year-old students, and three elementary classrooms for students in kindergarten and first grade.

 The staff at the Foundation School of Autism includes specialists who work with the students and provide professional development for the teachers.
 The school’s speech language pathologist (SLP) follows the SCERTS model, designed to build language and joint attention, so students can learn to relate to each other and communicate.
 The SLP visits classrooms and playgrounds to work with students in their educational setting.
 This push-in model works well because sometimes children with autism have trouble generalizing skills from a therapy setting to a classroom setting.